Kim Ye-lim

 Earlier in her career, she won two silver medals in the ISU Junior Grand Prix series (2018 JGP Lithuania, 2018 JGP Czech Republic).

+Personal life

+Kim was born on January 23, 2003.

+She currently studies International Sports Studies at Dankook University.

+She is often nicknamed 'The General of figure skating' by friends and skating fans.

 Career

 Early years

-Kim started skating after the 2010 Olympics, inspired by Kim Yuna.
+Kim began figure skating after being inspired by Yuna Kim's gold medal victory at the 2010 Vancouver Olympics.

 2016–2017 season

 In August 2016, Kim debuted on the Junior Grand Prix (JGP) series in Saint-Gervais-les-Bains, France and placed fourth.
 In September, she placed fifth at another JGP competition in Yokohama, Japan.
 At JGP Japan, after Kim was unable to be located for a doping control test in a timely manner, the ISU disciplined her with a reprimand and a warning not to engage in future violations of Anti-Doping protocol.
 In January 2017, she won a silver medal at the South Korean senior national.
 She qualified to participate in the 2017 World Junior Championships, but she withdrew because of a toe injury.

 2017–2018 season

 In September 2017, Kim placed fourth at the Junior Grand Prix in Minsk, Belarus.
 In October, Kim placed sixth at the JGP in Egna, Italy.

 After the season ended, Kim changed coaches and training locations.
-She switched to Tom Zakrajsek and Tammy Gambill and moved to Colorado Springs, Colorado.
+She switched to Tom Zakrajsek and moved to Colorado Springs, Colorado.